brzuchal/brzuchal/content/posts/packages-in-php-how-could-they-look.md

 title: "Packages in PHP - How could they look?"
 date: 2019-08-13T12:00:22+02:00
 draft: true
+description: |
+    Concept of Packages in PHP - idea and thoughts about the way of implementing them inside PHP
+tags:
+- "inner-class"
+- "class"
+- "object"
+categories:
+- "Programming"
 ---

 A new topic of package/module concept has arrived at PHP Internals